scipopt/vipr/README.md

 ## About

-*VIPR* is new a software project to verify, in exact rational arithmetic, the correctness of results computed by mixed-integer linear programming solvers.
+*VIPR* is a software project to verify, in exact rational arithmetic, the correctness of results computed by mixed-integer linear programming solvers.
 It is based on an elementary file format for LP-based branch-and-cut certificates proposed in the article

 > Kevin K.H.
 Cheung, Ambros Gleixner, and Daniel E. Steffy: [Verifying Integer Programming Results](http://dx.doi.org/10.1007/978-3-319-59250-3_13).
 In: F. Eisenbrand and J. Koenemann, eds., Integer Programming and Combinatorial Optimization: 19th International Conference, IPCO 2017, pp. 148-160, 2017, [`doi:10.1007/978-3-319-59250-3_13`](http://dx.doi.org/10.1007/978-3-319-59250-3_13).